 In the years leading up to 1911, both religious congregations were committed to providing post-secondary opportunities to young women for teacher education and university degrees.
 As early as 1908, both congregations began requesting the affiliation of their Colleges along the same lines as St. Hilda’s Anglican Women’s College

 Sr. Irene Conroy (above left) who, along with Sr. Perpetua Whalen inaugurated the request to undertake university teaching

 The Sisters of St. Joseph provided accommodations for post-secondary women –students attending University and Normal School.
 Those in residence at St. Joseph’s lived on the top floor of the Motherhouse.

 One October day, five young women students who were registered at University College for Greek Philosophy, attended Father Henry Carr’s lecture in Greek Philosophy at St. Michael’s College.
 This was the first time women ever appeared in a regular class at St. Michael’s.
 Father Carr was surprised by their presence but allowed them to remain until the lecture was over.
-For the rest of year, he taught the five young women twice a week separately from the male students.
+For the rest of the year, he taught the five young women twice a week separately from the male students.

 1911 October 10

 In answer to the “pressing claims of St. Joseph’s and Loretto for affiliation”, Sir Robert Falconer, then President of the University of Toronto, wrote to Sir William Meredith seeking a meeting of the Committee on Affiliation to deal with the matter.

 President, University of Toronto, 1907-1932